Hiking in the Enchantments, Alpine Lakes Wilderness, Washington

 There are only a few main trailheads to access the Enchantments:

 - Stuart Lakes Trailhead: This is the most popular trailhead into the Core Enchantments via Asgard Pass and to reach Colchuck Lake.
-Drive out Icicle Creek Road and turn left on Eightmile Road, continuing for 3.8 miles on dirt road.
+Drive out Icicle Creek Road and turn left on Eightmile Road, continuing for 3.8 miles on a dirt road.

 - Snow Lakes Trailhead: Snow Lakes is a popular trailhead for Snow Lakes Hike, Snow Creek Wall and is usually the end location for the Core Enchantments through-hike.
 Snow Lakes Trailhead is out Icicle Creek Road, from Hwy 2 just outside of Leavenworth, WA.